mate-academy/jv-task-management-system/README.md

 ## Instructions

 1. Create a new Spring Boot project
-2. Create a new GitHub repo with `car-sharing-app` name (or any other you like)
+2. Create a new GitHub repo with `task-management-app` name (or any other you like)
     - if you work in a team the repo MUST belong to the organization;
     - configure `Branch protection rules` for the organization repository using the following tutorial: